TooFuW/ChromeExtension_ChessComHelper/README.md

 Start a game on Chess.com.

-When one of your pieces is threatened, it will be highlighted in red so you can respond accordingly.
+When one piece is threatened, it will be highlighted in red so you can respond accordingly.

 ![Example](https://github.com/TooFuW/ChromeExtension_ChessComHelper/blob/main/images/example.png)